-- We have seen a marked fall in number of employment sites readily accessible for commercial development - We have not developed the Bourne South Road Project original timetable due to ensuring best use of public monies within the development scheme - We have been delayed in undertaking the Bourne Core Area Project due to ensuring best use of public monies within the development scheme - We have learnt to consult and communicate more with local stakeholders when undertaking construction projects such as Stamford Gateway Project - We have not developed an action plan for the most deprived areas in South Kesteven due to capacity and prioritisation
+- We have seen a marked fall in number of employment sites readily accessible for commercial development - We have not developed the Bourne South Road Project original timetable due to ensuring best use of public monies within the development scheme - We have been delayed in undertaking the Bourne Core Area Project because of the need to ensure best use of public monies within the development scheme.
+We have been consulting the people of Bourne and listening to them regarding this project. - We have learnt to consult and communicate more with local stakeholders when undertaking construction projects such as Stamford Gateway Project - We have not developed an action plan for the most deprived areas in South Kesteven due to capacity and prioritisation.
+The Council Economic Development Team has focused primarily on town based and wider initiatives that would benefit the whole area through job opportunities, skills and infrastructure.

-Performance against 2005-2008 Indicators
+Performance against 2005-2008